-If you've never used a catalog ad to promote your business on social media platforms before, then you're probably wondering where to begin.
-This blog post will give you the basics you need to get started with catalog ads on social media channels, plus you’ll find out our secret method to creating effective catalog ads that will stand out in the feed and catch the attention of your customers.
+If you’ve never used a catalog ad to promote your business on social media, you’re probably wondering where to begin.
+This blog post will walk you through the essentials of catalog ads, from setup to optimization.
+Plus, we’ll share a secret method for creating effective catalog ads that will help your products stand out in the feed and grab customer attention.

 Catalog ads are shoppable ad formats designed to showcase the products, services, or experiences you sell online.
-If you have been on Facebook or pretty much any social media website, then you’ve definitely seen a catalog ad.
-Probably lots of them.
+You’ve definitely seen them before—those clean, scroll-stopping product images in your Facebook feed, often against a plain white background.

-They aren’t just on Facebook.
-Catalog ads are often used on other platforms too, including Snapchat, Pinterest, and TikTok.
+And they’re not just on Facebook.
+Catalog ads are used across multiple platforms, including Instagram, Snapchat, Pinterest, and TikTok.

 As any online advertiser knows, there are countless ads and product recommendations vying for your customers attention.
 So what makes an online catalog ad so effective?

-Catalog ads are used by many online social media platforms, most notably, Facebook, Instagram, Snapchat, and Pinterest.
-For all of these platforms, you will have the option to upload your product catalog via CSV, XML, or have it directly imported from another source, like the product feed on your ecommerce website (think Shopify or similar ecommerce sites).
+Catalog ads are used by many online social media platforms, most notably, Facebook, Instagram, Snapchat, TikTok, and Pinterest.
+For all of these platforms, you will have the option to upload your product feed via CSV, XML, or have it directly imported from the product feed from your ecommerce website (think Shopify, WooCommerce, or similar ecommerce sites).

 However, each social media platform varies slightly on how to import this data, so be sure to take a look at the requirements for each, or you risk having your items and product data formatted incorrectly, which will cause issues when it comes time to create your ads.